Blame Game: Composition

 "Blame Game" is built on the piano composition "Avril 14th" by Aphex Twin.
 The song begins with a minute long introduction sung by Legend.
 "Blame Game" has a lush, cello-driven production with predominant piano.
 After Legend's introduction, West raps his verses in a highly melodic manner, almost singing his lines.
 West's forceful delivery expresses hurt and contempt.
 The song's soulful sound juxtaposes West's angry lyrics: "been a long time since I spoke to you in a bathroom, ripping you up, fuckin' and chokin' you".
 He subsequently raps less antagonistically and repeatedly confesses "I can't love you this much".

 West's vocals are substantially manipulated throughout the song from "naturally clear-sounding and ominously pitched-down as it pans back and forth", as they are slowed down, sped up, edited substantially, and altered in various ways, giving the song a brooding, ominous mood.
 Pitchfork writer Ryan Dombal wrote that this effect "bottoms out with a verse in which Kanye's voice is sped up, slowed down and stretched out ...
 The effect is almost psychotic, suggesting three or four inner monologues fighting over smashed emotions."
-AbsolutePunk's Drew Beringer commented that the vocal altercations gives the sense of the "multiple personalities and paranoia he tries to overcome."
+AbsolutePunks Drew Beringer commented that the vocal altercations gives the sense of the "multiple personalities and paranoia he tries to overcome."

 On "Blame Game", West attempts to call his past lover, but he receives a call back instead and he hears a conversation between her and Chris Rock, who begins an extended monologue approximately five minutes into the song.
 Chris Rock performs a vulgar, profanity-ridden sketch in which he compliments his lover's dress sense and sexual technique, and asks her who taught her these skills.
 Each time he asks, the answer is the same: "Yeezy taught me."
 Rock proceeds to thank 'Yeezy', stating that he will support him by buying the album and threatens to 'shoot a bootlegger'.
 Rock finishes the skit by telling West's past lover that "Yeezy taught you well".
 Andy Gill of The Independent commented that a similar "alliance of aristocratic piano and cello with less rarefied elements underpins 'Blame Game', a brutal rumination on West's sexual appetite".